SenseLogic/CODA/README.md

 *   Whenever possible :

     *   Use only public attributes and methods.
-    *   Don't use getters/setters and virtual methods.
+    *   Don't use getters/setters.
-    *   Use virtual methods instead of delegates.
+    *   Use virtual methods only where needed.
+    *   Avoid delegates.

 *   Design before you program, to avoid loosing precious time in developing the wrong solution to the wrong problem, by quickly writing :